 In late 2011, the Honeyman Group restructured by the appointment of a new board of directors, whose task it was to reshape the business for the future, particularly in response to significant changes in the worldwide pharmaceutical manufacturing sector following the global economic meltdown of 2008/2009.
 Whilst remaining recognised experts and specialists in water systems and sterilisation processes, the needs and support demands of global pharmaceutical manufacturers had changed, and Honeyman's services needed to be structured to reflect that going forward.

-New Managing Director, Tom Honeyman, and Director of Training & Consultancy, Marcus Booth, brought in a new management team and rebalanced the business to reflect changes in the client's needs and especially those of the regulators and rapidly changing compliance environment.
+New Managing Director, Tom Honeyman and Director of Training & Consultancy, Marcus Booth, brought in a new management team and re-balanced the business to reflect changes in the client's needs and especially those of the regulators and rapidly changing compliance environment.

-By the end of 2013, the Honeyman Group had expanded its analytical services capability and had obtained an MHRA licence for the testing of finished pharmaceutical products.
+By the end of 2013, the Honeyman Group had expanded its analytical services capability and obtained an MHRA licence for the testing of finished pharmaceutical products.
 Training courses had significantly developed in collaboration with a number of associate lecturers from within the industry to provide a much broader offering of subjects via the established Honeyman platform and 'Principles in Practice®' course series.

-Accreditation of some courses and the 'Accredited Specialist' qualification can now be offered in collaboration with the University of Teesside.
+Accreditation of some courses and the 'Accredited Specialist' qualification in collaboration with the University of Teesside.
 This is particularly relevant to the requirements for the newly created Subject Matter Experts (SME's) in the industry.
 Honeyman had also built its first HydroGienic® pure water system at Dechra Pharmaceuticals, paving the way for this new and novel technology to be rolled out as the preferred choice for high purity water systems of the future.

 2017 saw the introduction of new training courses as the demand for consultancy and training on the specialist subject of Bio-pharmaceuticals as our ever popular Principles in Practice® programme extended to include a new course for Biotechnology.